turingschool/mod-0-curriculum/session1/index.md

 ### Introductions
 - Instructor intros
-- Follow along by clicking the lesson plan in slack
+- Follow along by clicking the lesson plan in Slack

 ## Housekeeping and Follow-ups